Current Formula

 Examples Using Current Formula

 Example 1: In an electric circuit, the potential difference and the resistance are given as 20V and 4Ω respectively.
-Using the current formula, find the current flowing in the circuit.
+Calculate current flowing in the circuit.

 Solution: